JanSharp/quick-adjustable-inserters/notes.md

 - [ ] tips and tricks simulations
 - [ ] don't restore when rotating and similar
 - [ ] try using render_player_index for selectable entities.
 See if the selection box shows up for other players as well
+- [ ] look into renai transportation and see if it needs special support just for fun